 Examples of anti-social behaviour include:

-We takes these issues seriously and we work closely with the local authorities, registered social landlords and other partners to use all the tools and powers available to tackle anti-social behaviour.
+We take these issues seriously and we work closely with the local authorities, registered social landlords and other partners to use all the tools and powers available to tackle anti-social behaviour.

 In serious cases we can use a range of legal actions to stop the problem, such as Criminal Behaviour Orders (CBOs), Civil Injunction, Community Protection Notices, Closure Powers and Dispersal Orders.